canjs/canjs/docs/can-canjs/can-about.md

 @body

+CanJS is part of the [DoneJS](https://donejs.com/) family of open source projects.
+The [DoneJS Team](https://donejs.com/About.html#section=section_Team) and [Bitovi](http://bitovi.com) are responsible for CanJS.
+They steer its direction, add features, fix bugs, and help you become successful.
+Feel free to say hello anytime on [Gitter chat](https://gitter.im/canjs/canjs) or the [forums](http://forums.donejs.com/c/canjs).

+CanJS’s goals are briefly summarized in its mission statement:

-CanJS’s mission is to __minimize the cost of building and maintaining JavaScript applications by balancing innovation and stability, helping developers transcend a changing technology landscape__.
+> To minimize the cost of building and maintaining JavaScript applications by balancing innovation and stability, helping developers transcend a changing technology landscape.

-Read about our mission and more on the [guides/mission] page.
+[guides/mission Read more about our mission] and how we’ve been accomplishing those goals for 10 years.

-Learn about CanJS’s [guides/technical], including its outstanding observable objects and malleable model layer provided in independent packages at a small size.
+If CanJS’s heart isn’t enough to convince you it’s a good fit, read up on its [guides/technical].

 CanJS is used by some of the largest companies in the world.
 Find out who on [guides/who-uses-canjs]